aleph2c/miros/docs/_sources/zero_to_one.rst.txt

       status = return_status.SUPER
     return status

-By using the decorator you can debug, test and document the behavior of your statechart.
+With this decorator it will be easier for you to debug, test and document the behavior of your statechart.

-If you don't include the decorator, the statechart will work a little bit faster, but it will be harder to debug.
+If you don't include the decorator, the statechart will work a little bit faster, but it will be harder to see what is happening.

 .. note::